kajona/kajonacms/module_system/docs/kajona_system_en.md

 A fully integrated portal-editor allows in-page editing, making the fully fledged backend obsolete for most everyday tasks.
 The portal-editor is enabled automatically as soon as you are logged in with an admin-account browsing the portal.

-The portal is opened automatically when opening the installation-folder if Kajona with your webbrowser.
+The portal is opened automatically when opening the installation-folder of Kajona with your webbrowser.
 To access the administration backend, just append ```/admin``` to the installation-directory, e.g. ```http://my-website.com/kajona/admin``` or ```http://my-website.com/admin```.
 Log in using the credentials provided during the installation.

 ##Requirements
-Kajona is written in PHP and requires at least PHP version 5.5.
+Kajona is written in PHP and requires at least PHP version 5.6.
 Kajona requires the following PHP-modules to be available in order to run smoothly:

 * mbstring
 * gd-lib